acrost/Coursera_getting_data/Codebook.md

 1. One variable per column
 2. One observation per row
 3. One type of obserational unit per table

+Comments in the run_analysis.r script describe what the code is doing.
+However, this codebook describes the data, variables, and transformative work performed on the data.

 # Data Set Information